EpicKor.Korea, explained.

 A jjimjilbang gives rest a place.
 A cafe gives rest a purchase.
 A Han River picnic gives rest a scene.
 A temple stay gives rest a program.
 A sleep contest gives rest a headline.

-What Travelers Can Learn From The Nap Competition
+What Travelers Can Learn From The Space-Out Competition

 The practical lesson is simple: do less in Seoul, but do it better.